jjetwong/jjetwong/README.md

 - 👋 Hi, I’m Jin Jet Wong
 - 👀 I’m interested in Web Development!
 - 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Websites
-- 📫 How to reach me jjetwong@gmail.com
+- 📫 You can reach me at my website: jjetwong.xyz or email: jjetwong@gmail.com

 <!---
 jjetwong/jjetwong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.